Assessment of personal qualities

 We try to match students with their preferred MSA location, but this isn't guaranteed.
 Where you sit your test doesn't determine your final enrolment location.
 Interviews will not be conducted at an alternative location, via telephone, via teleconference or outside the set periods.

-NSW, QLD, ACT and all rural applicants: Monday 23 November - Friday 4 December 2020
+NSW, QLD, ACT and all rural applicants: Late November - Early December 2021

 Newcastle or Armidale (test location doesn't influence enrolment location)